Breaeth/ly/readme.md

  - for pam it's pam-devel
  - for xcb it's libxcb-devel

+## Precision for all the futur user

+ - I've done the change i needed for making work ly on my linux void on 2022, but, this is the work of a 2 or 3h of research for "how can i make this work !" so this this could not work for you sorry

 ## Support
 The following desktop environments were tested with success